19-2-SKKU-OSS/2019-2-OSS-L5/_posts/2011-06-06-candy-candies-candy.md

 > - Optimized Algorithms

-> - Implemented Simple Algorithms with Unfamiliar languages such as Java.
+> - Implemented Simple Algorithms with Unfamiliar languages such as Kotlin.

 > - Build Team Static Page and Modify.